arc-l/TRLB/README.md

   <img src="https://user-images.githubusercontent.com/53358252/136731248-ad78ed65-506e-4a72-ab82-1dce1b6909b6.png" alt="cuboid_example"/>
 </p>

-For cuboid instances, we currently only support `RBM-SP-BST`, using the primitive plans that minimize running buffer size,  performing buffer allocation by sampling, maintaining a bidirectional search tree, and doing so without preprocessing. a demo is shown in `./stick_experiments/run_experiments.py`.
+For cuboid instances, we currently only support `RBM-SP-BST`, using the primitive plans that minimize running buffer size,  performing buffer allocation by sampling, maintaining a bidirectional search tree, and doing so without preprocessing. a demo is shown in `TRLB/stick_experiments/run_experiments.py`.

 ### Run
+To run the demo, just execute `TRLB/disk_experiments/run_experiments.py` with python.
+For example, in the root folder of the project run the following command in the terminal.
 `python ./stick_experiments/run_experiments.py`